rparin/StellerSearch/README.md

 - Fast and accurate results < 300ms
 - Navigate through multiple results
-- Use of Open Ai to display url summary
+- Use of Open AI to display url summary

 ### Overview